 BT: We love that your blog inspires people to “make travel happen.”
 Why do you think this is so important?
 What has travel added to your lives?

 Gemma: I first put on a backpack at the age of 19 to inter-rail around Eastern Europe with two friends for three weeks.
-I loved being surrounded by new cities, meeting new people and I’ll pretend trying new foods but that didn’t come until later.
+I loved being surrounded by new cities and meeting new people and I’ll pretend to try new foods but that didn’t come until later.

-Make travel happen comes from the belief that anyone can move from armchair to airport or train station at least.
+Making travel happen comes from the belief that anyone can move from their armchair to the airport or train station at least.
 There’s a misconception that traveling is expensive and for the privileged.
-The summers holidays I don’t go away, I end up spending more lunching and socializing in Scotland.
+During the summer holidays, I don’t go away, I end up spending more lunching and socializing in Scotland.
 Craig and I are both pretty positive people with just do it attitudes so when we first met we both agreed to save hard and get out of Scotland for a while.
-We saved £20k, took an 18-month career break and traveled around the Americas and Europe.
+We saved £20k, took an 18-month career break, and traveled around the Americas and Europe.

 BT: What is the best part of traveling as a couple?